bocchino/AppleCore/README.md

 3. Set the environment variable APPLECORE to point to the top-level directory of the AppleCore distribution.

-4. Set the environment variable SML_NJ to point to the directory that contains the bin directory of your SML/NJ installation.
+4. Set the environment variable SMLNJ_HOME to point to the directory containing the bin directory of your SML/NJ installation.
 (If you installed SML/NJ via MacPorts, this should be /opt/local/share/smlnj.
     If you installed SML/NJ from the developers' web site, this is the top-level installation directory.)